Lost, Delayed or Damaged Baggage Compensation Calculator | Montreal Convention & APPR | Courtready

 Frequently Asked Questions

-Do I need a Property Irregularity Report (PIR) to make a baggage claim?
+Do I need to file a Property Irregularity Report (PIR)?